 - The applicant shall ensure that the baskets and their contents do not cause a danger or nuisance to the public

-- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever arising under the statute or common law, which may arise from the placing, maintenance or removal of baskets over the highway
+- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever arising under the statute or common law, which may arise from the placing, maintenance of baskets over the highway, or the removal therefrom

 - The applicant shall accept liability for any damage caused to the highway or street furniture by the baskets or by the erection, removal or maintenance of them and any such damage must be repaired to the satisfaction of the Highway Authority at the expense of the applicant

-- Any alterations to baskets will cause the licence to be withdrawn unless the Highway Authority first agrees such alterations.
-Where such alterations are to be made the licence holder must seek the consent of the Highway Authority in writing giving full details of the alterations proposed
+- Any alterations to baskets will cause the consent to be withdrawn unless the Highway Authority first agrees such alterations.
+Where such alterations are to be made the consent holder must seek the consent of the Highway Authority in writing giving full details of the alterations proposed

 - It is the applicant’s responsibility to obtain the necessary permission from the property owners where baskets overhang or are supported by private property

-- The licensed baskets must not advertise any event product or business that is of a commercial nature except as follows: Any firm or association, or similar, paying for the baskets to be erected in a publicly maintainable precinct may incorporate their name or logo as part of the display provided that the wording or logo size and content are agreed with the and the Highway Authority in accordance with the Town and Country Planning (Control of Advertisement)(England) Regulations 2001 or any amendment thereto or superseding legislation
+- The applicant must obtain the necessary consent from its Local Planning Authority for any form of advertisement that is displayed on the basket(s).
+The baskets must not advertise any event, product or business that is of a commercial nature except as follows: Any firm or association, or similar, paying for the baskets to be erected in a publicly maintainable precinct may incorporate their name or logo as part of the display.

-- Hampshire Highway Authority, Street Lighting Policy Document 2001 Chapter 9 covers further, technical requirements for the erection of flower baskets.
-The following is a brief guide, but for the full details please refer to the Policy
+- Hampshire Highway Authority, Street Lighting Maintenance Management plan, page 54 covers further, technical requirements for the erection of flower baskets.
+The following is a brief guide, but for the full details please refer to the plan

 - The applicant shall: